-5.6 Wind Speed MV Estimator
+5.6.1 MV Estimator

-The wind speed estimates from DDMA and LES can be combined together to produce a Minimum Variance (MV) estimator.
-A MV estimator exploits the degree of decorrelation between the errors in the individual estimates to minimize the RMS error in its wind speed estimate.
-The advantage of such an estimator lies in the fact that its RMS error will always be better than or equal to the lowest RMS error in the retrieved wind speeds among the individual observables.
-The lower the correlation between errors in pairs of individual estimators, the better the RMS error performance of the MV estimator.
+The FDS wind speed estimates from DDMA and LES are combined together to produce a Minimum Variance (MV) estimator.
+The MV estimator exploits the degree of decorrelation between the errors in the individual estimates to minimize the net RMS error in the combined wind speed estimate.
+An advantage of such an estimator lies in the fact that its RMS error will always be better than or equal to the lowest RMS error in the retrieved wind speeds among the individual observables.
+The lower the correlation between errors in pairs of individual estimators, the more independent information is provided by each estimate and the better the performance of the combined MV estimate.
 The MV estimator is built as a linear combination of the original estimators, as shown in [Clarizia et al., 2013]:

-$$u{MV} = \mathbf{m} \cdot \mathbf{u} \tag{5.9}$$

-where u is the vector of individual estimates (from DDMA and LES) and m is the vector of coefficients.
+$$u{MV} = \boldsymbol{m} \, \boldsymbol{\Box} \boldsymbol{u} \tag{5.12}$$ where u is the vector of individual estimates (from DDMA and LES) and m is the vector of coefficients.
 The coefficients are obtained by requiring that the MV estimator be unbiased (i.e. the expected value of its retrieval is equal to the true quantity to be estimated) and by minimizing its variance.
-The mathematical derivation of the coefficients for the estimator is illustrated in [Clarizia et al., 2013], [Clarizia and Ruf, 2016] and repeated for convenience in Appendix A. The covariance matrix could be estimated from all the retrieval errors, however a further improvement in the final performances is obtained when a different covariance matrix of retrieval errors is estimated for different ranges of RCG.
-This happens because the correlation between the errors in the retrievals from the two observables decreases for noisier data characterized by lower RCG and consequently lower SNR.
-This allows the MV estimator to contribute more to the performance improvement right for those data where the performances are worse due to a lower RCG, so in a sense the MV approach will help where it is needed most.
-Table 1 shows the relative weight that is applied to the DDMA- and LES-based wind speed estimates as they are combined to produce the MV estimate
+The mathematical derivation of the coefficients for the estimator is given in [Clarizia et al., 2013], [Clarizia and Ruf, 2016].

+The matrix of covariance values is estimated from the retrieval errors and is determined separately for different ranges of mean DDMA and LES wind speeds.
+This is done because the correlation between the errors in the retrievals from the two observables varies with wind speed due to the inverse relationship between wind speed and SNR for GNSS-R estimates.
+This allows the MV estimator to contribute more to the performance improvement for those data where the performance is worse due to a lower SNR, so in a sense the MV approach will help where it is needed most.
+Detailed descriptions of the relative weights given to the DDMA- and LES-based wind speed estimates as they are combined to produce the MV estimate are given in Appendix B.
-RCG range DDMA weight LES weight

-$1 \le RCG < 3$ 0.4370 0.5630

-$3 \le RCG < 5$ 0.4025 0.5975

-$5 \le RCG < 10$ 0.4358 0.5642

-$10 \le RCG < 20$ 0.5540 0.4460

-$20 \le RCG < 30$ 0.6251 0.3749

-$30 \le RCG < 70$ 0.6474 0.3526

-$70 \le RCG < 110$ 0.6805 0.3195

-$110 \le RCG < 150$ 0.7151 0.2849

-150 ≤ RCG 0.7450 0.2550

-Table 1.
-Weighting of individual DDMA and LES wind speed estimates used by the Minimum Variance Estimator, for nine different RCG intervals.